Fahani/webrobocomp.github.io/page5.md

 # Short description of the project

 In this project, I consider the problem of object detection using Convolutional Neural Network (CNN) for Robocomp library.
 The task comprises of two separate components: Firstly, I will integrate current Robocomp repository to work with Caffe library for object recognition.
 Secondly I will interface simulation environment of RoboComp with the detection framework.
 Given an image the primary task is to detect the location of the object that will be given by a bounding box around the object.
 That is followed by classification task where the objective is to predict the category of the object.
 Major challenge is object localization in the image.
-CNNs’ work pretty well for classification tasks, however for object localization edge and contrast based features are used by state-of-art object detection methods that generate object proposals.
+CNNsâ€™ work pretty well for classification tasks, however for object localization edge and contrast based features are used by state-of-art object detection methods that generate object proposals.
 Another challenge is working with CAD models, since most of the model are low textured hence finding features is difficult for them.

 Following are the deliverables for the project: